 In 2010, the IDE opened a branch office in Geneva, to be closer to the key players in matters of children’s rights, and to be able to host activities in Geneva’s international environment.

-For the period of 2012 to 2016, the IDE has put a strategy of "outside the walls" training programmes into place in China, Western Africa (10 countries) and Southern Asia (5 countries), as well as maintained the existing Swiss and International training programmes, in collaboration with the CCRS.
+Since 2012, the IDE has put a strategy of "outside the walls" training programmes into place in Western Africa (10 countries) and Southern Asia (5 countries), as well as maintained the existing Swiss and International training programmes, in collaboration with the CCRS.

 Banque Cantonale du Valais